OpenBB-finance/OpenBB/website/content/platform/index.md

 ---

 Want to contribute?
-Check out our [CONTRIBUTING GUIDELINES](https://github.com/OpenBB-finance/OpenBBTerminal/blob/develop/CONTRIBUTING.md).
+Check out our [Development section](/platform/development).